sjgng/Bun-Hono-Browser-Livereload/README.md

 ## ⚙️ Configuration

 - Watch directory
-  By default, it watches process.cwd()/src.
-To change the directory, modify this line in live-reload.ts:
+  By default, it watches /src folder.
+To change the directory, modify this line in browser-live-reload.ts:
   `const srcDir = join(process.cwd(), "src");`
 - Endpoint path
   Default SSE path is /\_\_live_reload.
 You can change this by editing: